"Nonlinear pullbacks" of functions and $L_{\infty}$-morphisms for homotopy Poisson structures: Main construction

 where

 and

-\end{proposition} \begin{proof} A patient calculation along the lines above, which we leave to the pleasure of the reader.
-It is illuminating to see how one has initially to assume the non-degeneracy of the quadratic form $\new{S^{ij}}q_jq_i$ so to be able to apply the Legendre transform and how the inverse matrix $\new{S_{ij}}$ eventually disappears from the final answer. \end{proof} Note that~\eqref{eq.newphii} is just the expression of the map $\f\co M_1\to M_2$ in the `new' coordinates on $M_1$ and $M_2$, and in equation~\eqref{eq.newphiij} one recognizes the tensor law on $M_2$ at a point $\f(x)$.
-Non-tensor transformations, depending, in particular, on higher derivatives of a coordinate transformation on $M_2$ should appear in the higher order terms of $S$.
+This can be obtained by a patient calculation along the lines above, which we leave to the pleasure of the reader.
+Note that~\eqref{eq.newphii} is just the expression of the map $\f\co M_1\to M_2$ in new coordinates on $M_1$ and $M_2$, and in equation~\eqref{eq.newphiij} one recognizes the tensor law on $M_2$ at a point $\f(x)$.
+Non-tensor transformations depending, in particular, on higher derivatives of a coordinate transformation on $M_2$ appear in the higher order terms of $S$. \end{example}

+The following statement is a direct consequence of the definition of $\F^*$ and the transformation law given by Theorem~\ref{thm.translaws}.
+It deserves the name of a theorem because of its importance.

+\begin{theorem} Suppose $g'=g'(y')$ is the expression of an even function $g=g(y)$ in new coordinates on $M_2$, i.e., $g'(y')=g(y(y'))$, and $S'(x',q')$ is the expression of a generating function $S(x,q)$ in new coordinates on $M_1$ and $M_2$ according to the transformation law~\eqref{eq.news},\eqref{eq.newsadd}.
+Let the function $f'=f'(x')$ be obtained from $g'$, $S'$ and the function $f=f(x)$ be obtained from $g$, $S$, as the generalized pullbacks (in coordinates $x'$, $y'$ and $x$, $y$, respectively).
+Then the function $f'=f'(x')$ is the expression of the function $f=f(x)$ in the new coordinates on $M_1$, i.e., $f'(x')=f(x(x'))$. \end{theorem} \begin{proof} We are given that